 Our world-class robotics program includes surgeons who have done more robot-assisted laparoscopies than anyone else in the world.
 This experience includes more than 400 robot-assisted laparoscopies for more than 40 different types of procedures.
 Our division is actively involved in researching the clinical outcomes for children who undergo robot-assisted surgery.

 We have the only pediatric reconstructive pelvic medicine clinic on the West Coast.
 Our experts from Pediatric Surgery, Gastroenterology, Gynecology, Urology, Adolescent Medicine, Radiology and Pathology work as a team to diagnose and treat pelvic problems.

 Bowel Management Treatment Program

-We have a one-week outpatient program to help children who have trouble with bowel control because of a condition that affects their pelvic area.
+If your child has trouble with bowel control because of a condition that affects their pelvic area, they may benefit from our one-week outpatient program.
 Our team meets with you and your child to make a plan you can follow at home to keep your child’s bowel clean and prevent accidents.

 Surgery Pulmonary Follow-Up Clinic

-We provide long-term follow-up care for children who have had major chest surgery that might affect their lungs, including children who have congenital lung malformations or congenital diaphragmatic hernia.
+Children who have had major chest surgery that might affect their lungs, including children who have congenital lung malformations or congenital diaphragmatic hernia, can benefit from long-term follow-up care.
 Along with giving each child care that’s tailored to them, our goal is to establish standards and guidelines to improve care for all children who need surgery pulmonary follow-up.

 We are also pioneering more accurate ways of identifying the stage of a child's cancer.
 By using techniques such as sentinel lymph node biopsy, we can better determine the best therapy for children who have skin cancers or soft tissue cancers.
 We are one of the few centers in the nation doing sentinel lymph node biopsy exclusively on children.